Wall Street Pummels Angi Inc. (ANGI) After Recent Earnings Report

-Angi Inc. (NASDAQ:ANGI) went down by -7.70% from its latest closing price compared to the recent 1-year high of $19.17.
-The company’s stock price has collected -5.50% of loss in the last five trading sessions.
-Press Release reported on 01/12/22 that Angi Inc. Monthly Metrics Available on IAC Website
+Angi Inc. (NASDAQ:ANGI) went up by 3.79% from its latest closing price compared to the recent 1-year high of $19.17.
+The company’s stock price has collected -2.61% of loss in the last five trading sessions.
+Barron’s reported on 01/14/22 that Finding Good Help—and a Cheap Stock

 Is It Worth Investing in Angi Inc. (NASDAQ :ANGI) Right Now?